-#2.
+#1.
 The Glen Of Aherlow

 Entry is from the viewing point at ‘Christ the King Statue’, with a panoramic view of the valley.

-#3.
+#2.
 Brú Ború Heritage Centre, The Bolton Library and The Rock of Cashel

 The Rock of Cashel is huge, it’s complex, it’s iconic, there is nothing like it anywhere else in the world and it’s right here at the heart of Tipperary.
-Adm: Family €11.50.

 Brú Ború is a national cultural centre at the foot of the Rock of Cashel.
 This cultural village is designed around a village green.The centre includes a folk theatre, genealogy centre, restaurant and other amenities.
-Adm: Free.
 Show and exhibition prices are listed in the centre.

 The Bolton Library began as the private collection of Archbishop Theopholus Bolton.
 The collection covers a wide range of subjects with many rare and unusual works and maps, including some by Dante, Swift, Ortelius and Erasmus.

-Bring your swimming gear and head to Roscrea Leisure Centre.
+Bring your swimming gear and head to Roscrea Leisure Centre afterwards for a swim with the kids.
 The leisure centre has great family changing rooms, a café and a super slide for the kids.

-The Castle appears to grow from the actual rock on which it stands; it has has been the scene of sieges and bombardments for centuries.
-Adm Family €8.
+Cahir Castle appears to grow from the actual rock on which it stands; it has has been the scene of sieges and bombardments for centuries.

 The Swiss Cottage is an ornamental chalet, thatched building and is in the Kilcommon Demesne, a walled park of some 800 acres at the heart of the Butler of Cahir estate.
 A fully restored National Monument, it has been open to the public since 1989.

-Sensory & Mobility Garden in Church St., was specially created to be accessible and enjoyable to all, but particularly for people with disabilities.
+While you are in Cahir, visit the The Sensory and Mobility Garden in Church St., it was specially created to be accessible and enjoyable to all, but particularly for people with disabilities.
 The garden contains many varied features, such as scented plants, sculptures, water features, Braille signs, pathways of different textures and much to stimulate the senses.
 It provides a haven of peace and a place to unwind and is also a mobility practice area.

-#6.
+#5.
 Visit Nenagh Heritage Centre

-#7.
+#6.
 Fethard Folk Farm and Transport Museum

-More than 1,200 Exhibits are on display at the museum.
+The Fethard Folk Farm and Transport Museum specialises in transport as well as folk and farm life with more than 1,200 exhibits on display at the museum.
 The museum presents an ideal opportunity for the family to enjoy a day out during the spring and summer.
 It places a particular emphasis on trying to attract children for educational benefits.

-#8.
+#7.
 Celtic Plantarum Dundrum & Marl Bog

-The Celtic Plantarum is a magical combination of numerous plants, shrubs and trees, some rare with quaint water features.
+The Celtic Plantarum at Dundrum is a magical combination of numerous plants, shrubs and trees, some rare with quaint water features.
 The display has a range of reconstructions of ancient field monuments drawn from Ireland’s romantic past all presented in a delightful setting with pathways and ever-present bird and wildlife.

 Bring a picnic and your fishing rod and go Marl Bog, woodland and a man-made lake, just 2klm from Dundrum.
 There are parking facilities on site and existing forest and lakeside trails.
 The lake is stocked with brown trout managed by the Dundrum Fisheries Group.

-#9.
+#8.
 Go on a Lough Derg Drive

-Start off in Dromineer, feed the swans, watch the boats and have a play in theplaygound.
+“Start off in Dromineer, feed the swans, watch the boats and have a play in theplaygound.
 Next take off to Garrykennedy, go for a forest walk, have a play in the playground, lunch in Larkins or picnic in the lovely BBQ & picnic areas.
-Small kids might be due a sleep after lunch so head off in the direction of Ballina stopping at The Lookout to take in the amazing scenery.
+Small kids might be due a sleep after lunch so head off in the direction of Ballina stopping at The Lookout to take in the amazing scenery.”